barabanshek/sabre/README.md

 To reproduce, please, follow [Instructions](https://github.com/barabanshek/IAA_benchmarking?tab=readme-ov-file#run-with-docker) on running our IAA benchmarks in the prepared docker container.
 Please, use the CPU frequency of `1.7 GHz` as per paper (`./prepare_machine.sh 1700000`) and use the [same hardware configuration](https://github.com/barabanshek/IAA_benchmarking?tab=readme-ov-file#appendix-configuration-used-for-the-paper).
 We use `1.7 GHz` as the highest possible frequency of our experimental node; if you have a faster SPR node, feel free to re-run the benchmarks on them.
 Note that this is the CPU frequency, and it **does NOT affect** the performance of IAA.

 ## Reproducing Firecracker snapshotting results

-### What machine to use

-Firecracker, firecracker-containerd, vHive, and all the infrastructure run on any x86/64 machine with Ubuntu 22.04 or higher.
-However, the Sabre plugin is based on Intel IAA technology and requires at least the 4th Gen Intel Xeon Scalable processor (Sapphire Rapids - SPR).
-In addition, not any SPR machine will work as the presence of IAA hardware and the exact configuration depends on the SKU.
-In theory, any IAA-enabled SPR machine should run Sabre with potentially varying performance.

-**CAUTION** The host kernel support for IAA hardware is still under active development; as of *Ubuntu 23.10*, the driver and kernel stack still has unsolved issues preventing using IAA hardware (e.g. [IOMMU](https://lore.kernel.org/lkml/c67754fc-9fff-43b4-82ce-078e71134815@linux.intel.com/T/) issue).
-If your node runs Ubuntu 22.04 - Ubuntu 23.10, please, manually update the host kernel to *6.8.2* which we tested to work with IAA.
-We expect all changes will finally converge in the next release.

-For artifact evaluation, we welcome reviewers to use our instance of an SPR node which runs the correct patched OS, BIOS, and other settings.
-This will alow to exactly reproduce our results.
-If you have your own SPR node, depending on the OS, Software/BIOS configurations, Sabre should still run.
-But performance results are expected to vary between different nodes.

 ### Build, install, and test the environment